joinpursuit/Pursuit-Core-Web/react_2/unit-testing/README.md

 ### Exercise (20 minutes)

-Fill out the test cases!
+Fill out the test cases for `squareArray`!
 The descriptions should tell you what you want to try to do.

 Here are a couple matchers that you may find useful: